 HostGator, a hosting giant, launched their Gator website builder in early 2019.
 They have an impressive collection of swanky mobile-friendly templates (more than 200).
 These are categorized by niche, so finding one that fits your needs should be easy.
 The Gator editor is as flexible as Wix’s, and it comes with some pre-built blocks (e.g. ‘Meet the team’) that may make your site design simpler.

 At times, you come across some limitations as it’s still a young product.
 For example, it’s not possible to schedule blog posts, and it doesn’t have post categories – it only comes with tags.
+Another clear disadvantage is that there is no free plan or free trial.

 - Starter: $9.22 a month